 If you wish to stay within walking distance from them, this is totally your place!
 On the other hand, this is one of the most expensive districts of Paris so if you’re more of a budget traveler, it’s best to find yourself another area to stay in.

 Eiffel Tower (7th Arr.)

 The 7th district is also one of the most touristic areas of Paris.
 The Eiffel tower is located in this district along with many great museums, world-class restaurants, and high-end shopping places.

 If you are planning to book a place from where you can see the Iron Lady, this is the district where you will find plenty of hotels with Eiffel Tower views.
 Of course, all of this comes with a higher price tag as well, so it’s definitely not a good place for a budget traveler.

 Le Marais (3rd and 4th Arr.)

-> Le Marais is a really trendy and lively area in Paris.
+Le Marais is a really trendy and lively area in Paris.
 It’s not an independent district, one half of it is located in the 3rd district and the other half is in the 4th district.
-If you are looking for great nightlife with many clubs and bars, Le Marais is the perfect choice!
+If you’re visiting Paris for the first time and you’re looking for great nightlife with many clubs and bars, Le Marais is the perfect choice for you!

-> Bastille (11th Arr.)
+Bastille (11th Arr.)